dwightjack/marco.solazzi.me/src/content/blog/simple-colored-meter.md

 <figcaption>WAI-ARIA 1.2 spec - <cite><a href="https://www.w3.org/TR/wai-aria-1.2/#progressbar">`progressbar` role</a></cite></figcaption>
 </figure>

-Instead the HTML spec is very clear on what we should use:
+Instead, the HTML spec is very clear on what we should use:

 <figure>